Amutheezan/amutheezan.github.io/docs/ice.md

 #### Object Oriented Programming (OOPS :stuck_out_tongue_closed_eyes: )

 It was quite similar we just concern about some practical real-time scenarios unlike the typical examples provided.
 I was grateful to have such a good professor to nicely explain all the principles ineffective way to understand by poor kids like me.
 I loved the way of teaching.
-Initially, when I start studying class it looks like to strange because most of the lessons and ideas are new to me. but later on, teaching with proper examples, and practice questions help me to improve on my OOPS skills. :relaxed: :stuck_out_tongue_closed_eyes:
+Initially, when I start studying class it looks like to strange because most of the lessons and ideas are new to me. but later on, teaching with proper examples, and practice questions help me to improve on my OOPS skills.  :stuck_out_tongue_closed_eyes:

 #### Embedded Programming

 This was strange at the beginning because actually, I have no idea till I studied deeply in the coming semesters.
 I will share the experience regarding that more deeply in the related parts.
-Keep Smiling :relaxed:.
+Keep Smiling.

 #### **Development and Improvement**